tejasbhavsar24/Tejas-Bhavsar-s-Data-Analyst-Portfolio/projects/EDA and Demand Pay Analysis of Data Jobs in India/Readme.md

 **Programming & BI Becoming essential**: Python, alongside visualization tools like Tableau and Power BI, display relatively stable demand trajectories.
 Power BI demonstrates a slight competitive edge in the Indian market, perhaps due to alignment with domestic corporate preferences for integrating into broader Microsoft enterprise ecosystems (Azure, Office 365) and preference for it, given its close relationship and similarity with Excel in various aspects.
 Python and BI tools are differentials for data analyst jobs, with many new tasks requiring the analyst to utilize these.

 ### Data Scientist Trend and Market Insights :
-In case of Data Scientist the trend slightly varies, with focus on cloud orchestration and cloud analytics, big data handling, advanced visualizations and programming
+In case of Data Scientist the trend slightly varies, with focus on cloud orchestration and cloud analytics, big data handling, advanced visualizations and programming.
 <img width="1189" height="1389" alt="image" src="https://github.com/user-attachments/assets/aebeeb50-300d-446e-9ff4-85e99a391fbf" />

 **Python Dominating Indian Postings**: Python maintains a massive and consistent lead (hovering around 13%–14%) across the year.
 This dominance is driven by its necessity for big data handling with programming, its versatility across advanced machine learning trends, and its extensive library ecosystem.

-**SQL as the Data Foundation**: SQL holds a strong second place (around 9%–10%).
-It remains an essential foundation because Data Scientists must constantly extract, manipulate, and query vast amounts of information from structured databases before any advanced modeling can begin.

 **R for Complex Statistical Packages**: R maintains a stable demand trajectory (around 6%).
 Built specifically for statistical computing, R is favored for deep statistical analysis, research applications, and utilizing complex statistical packages.